hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 >  This is an active field of development!

 Use [stack](http://docs.haskellstack.org/en/stable/README.html#quick-start-guide).
 Earlier this year I would've said `brew install ghc cabal`, but things move fast in Haskell land.
-Now stack will even install GHC for you.
 Stack is

 * A build system that reads off a `.cabal` file and produces binaries for you.
 Yes, even though it's completely separate from the Cabal project, Stack still uses `.cabal` files.
 It's confusing.

 * And it's a package management tool that creates per-project sandboxes.

-* And it installs GHC.
+* And it installs GHC (`stack setup`).

-* And it's a package installer that can put binaries into `~/.local/bin`, which you can point your $PATH to.
+* And it's a package installer that can put binaries into `~/.local/bin`, which you can point your $PATH to (run `stack install` outside a project).

 * And it's an environment setup tool.
 If you run `stack exec foo` or `stack ghci`, you're running `foo` and `ghci` in the context if your project's sandbox.
 So those executables only see the packages installed into that sandbox, at fixed known versions.